szabgab/markua-by-example/manuscript/intro.md

 Be warned though, while there will be working examples here, it is quite likely that this book will include lot os examples that don't work.
 They will also include the dates when I've asked about them and submitted the bug report.
 When these items are fixed or as I find work-arounds for them, this book will be updated accordingly.

+## Book cover

+Add a file called `manuscript/resources/title_page.png`.
+That will be used as the cover-page of your book.

 ## Table

 ### An embedded table